Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes

 \subsection{Distribution-Aware Box Refinement}

-As we mentioned before, the model spatial distribution can be considered as a statistical prior for the potential locations of objects.
+As we mentioned before, the modeled spatial distribution can be considered as a statistical prior for the potential locations of objects.
 Therefore, it can act as guidance for noisy bounding box refinement.
 First, we treat $\mu^{i}$ as a proposal, extract its feature with $\mathcal{F}(\cdot, \cdot)$, and adopt the classifier $\mathcal{C}(\cdot)$ to obtain its classification score $s^{i}_\mu$.
 Then, the noisy bounding box $B^i$ is refined as $B^{i\prime}$ by a fusion strategy as

-where $\phi(\cdot)$ is a non-linear weighting function following \cite{liu2022robust}.
+where $\phi(\cdot)$ is a non-linear weighting function.
 To stabilize the early stage of training, the fusion strategy is conditional on the classification score $s^{i}_\mu$, and thus the $\phi(\cdot)$ is defined as

 where $\alpha$ and $\beta$ are two hyperparameters.
+It means that the higher $s^{i}_\mu$ is, the more the model would rely on $\mu^{i}$.
 Finally, the refined $B^{i\prime}$ is used as supervision for the original proposals $\mathbf{P}^i$ to compute regression loss as

-where $\operatorname{Dist}(\cdot, \cdot)$ is a predefined distance function for two bounding boxes \cite{ren2015faster}.
-It is worth noting that the first-time DISCO is ended with Equation~\ref{eq:fusion} to obtain the refined ground-truth $B^{i\prime}$ for proposal reassignment.
+where $\operatorname{Dist}(\cdot, \cdot)$ is a predefined distance function for two bounding boxes \cite{ren2015faster}. \textit{It is worth noting that the first-time DISCO is ended with Equation~\ref{eq:fusion}} to obtain the refined ground-truth $B^{i\prime}$ for proposal re-assignment.